-The Heritage Council has delivered numerous rural and urban regeneration programmes which are formally linked to the statutory planning system - including the Collaborative Public Realm Plan Programme for Historic Towns, the Community-led Village Design Programme for Urban and Rural Villages, the award-winning Community-led VDS Toolkit, the South Dublin Enhancement Programme, the LEADER Village Enhancement Programme and the Historic Towns Initiative.
+The Heritage Council delivers numerous ‘Place-based’ heritage-led regeneration programmes in Ireland, which are formally linked to the statutory planning system - including the Collaborative Town Centre Health Check (CTCHC) Programme, the all-island Irish Walled Towns Network (IWTN), the Collaborative Public Realm Plan Programme for Historic Towns, the Community-led Village Design (CLVDS) Programme for Urban/Rural Villages, the award-winning Community-led VDS Toolkit (2012) and the Historic Towns Initiative (HTI).

 Since 2016, our Collaborative Town Centre Health Check (CTCHC) Programme (CTCHC) is delivered in partnership with 70+ partners including the Department Housing, Local Government and Heritage, RGDATA, the Eastern Midlands Regional Assembly (EMRA), Local Authorities, Local Chambers, UCD, QUB, UCC, TU Munster, etc.